PersimMonMon/Web-Practice-/README.md

     While vs For Loop
       -Standard loop -> for (use when you know loop count) -Non-standard loop -> while (use when unknown loop count)

+    3 step process when creating website
+      1. Save the data (ex: save data into array)
+      2. Generate the HTML
+      3. Make it interactive